 ‘People have been very supportive and I am happy and relieved that this has been decided before Christmas.
 Now we can enjoy the festivities and look forward to the Bridge reopening next year with it’s centuries old setting intact.’

-The campaign started up in August when Tweedmouth residents Clare Raybould and John Wilson became aware that plans were emerging to put a 40+ space on the site of the former Robertson Memorials business which was vacated in 2022.
+The campaign started up in August when Tweedmouth residents Clare Raybould and John Wilson became aware that plans were emerging to put a 40+ space car-park on the site of the former Robertson Memorials business which was vacated in 2022.

 As previously reported in The Bridge, Mr Wilson had become aware of the plan only because he saw works being carried out at the site in 2022.